 - Submit a 500-word statement of purpose and research interest.

-- Submit to the department a writing sample, either a significant paper or a master's project, written in German and illustrative of the applicant's scholarly abilities.
+- Submit a writing sample, either a significant paper or a master's project, written in German and illustrative of the applicant's scholarly abilities.

 - Provide contact information for an interview.